adjust/android_sdk/README.md

 ### <a id="af-third-party-sharing"></a>Third-party sharing for specific users

-You can now notify Adjust when a user has exercised their right to change sharing their data with partners for marketing purposes, but has allowed it to be shared for statistics purposes.
+You can notify Adjust when a user exercises their right to change data sharing with partners for marketing purposes, but they allow data sharing for statistical purposes.

-Call the following method to instruct the Adjust SDK to communicate the user's choice to change data sharing to the Adjust backend:
+Call the following method to instruct the Adjust SDK to communicate the user's choice to change data sharing, to the Adjust backend:

 <table>
 <tr>